 Receiving Encrypted and Signed Messages

-When you received an encrypted and/or signed message, Postbox will display confirmation icons in the message header.
+When you receive an encrypted and/or signed message, Postbox will display confirmation icons in the message header.
 A signing icon with an orange question mark indicates that you have not yet certified the sender.

 To certify the sender:

-- Click on the signing icon to bring up the Enigmail Security Info Panel, then click the Open Key Properties button.
+- Click the signing icon to bring up the Enigmail Security Info Panel, then click the Open Key Properties button.

 - Under the Basic tab > Validity, click the Certify button.